johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 ...
 ```

 So we need a smarter strategy.
 Such a strategy needs to do dynamic binding of the *observable subscription function* logic.
 It needs to delay binding the results of the *observable subscription function factory* until a request is made.
 We have to make a little leap here.
-Instead of having our *observable subscription function factory* return a handler, as in the code above, we need to return a **function that returns a handler**.
-Yes, we're building sort of a factory of factories.
-It can sound a bit confusing, but conceptually, what we're going to do is **store a function** that returns a handler each time a request is made.
-Later, when we get a response, we'll retrieve that stored function and use it to give us an actual handler.
-For the rest of this section, we'll refer to this stored function as our *handler factory*.
+Conceptually, what we're going to do is **store** an instance of that *observable subscription factory function* each time a request is made.
+Later, when we get a response, we'll retrieve that stored function and use it to give us a unique *observable subscription factory function* for the request.
+For the rest of this article, we'll refer to this stored function as our *handler factory*.

-This construction let's us associate a *unique observable subscription function* with each observable.
+This construction let's us associate a **unique** *observable subscription function* with each observable.
 The approach we'll take goes something like this:

 1. At the time a user-land request is issued (via `ClientProxy#send`), we'll create an instance of the *handler factory*, along with a unique identifier for the request.
 We'll store an association between the unique id and the *handler factory* in a map.
 2. When a response is received, we'll extract the identifier from the response, and use it to look up the *handler factory*.
-We'll then use this unique instance of the *handler factory* to give us the actual final handler code, thus resolving our *observable subscription function*, and use this to emit the result.
+We'll then use this unique instance of the *handler factory* to give us the actual final *observable subscription function* associated with the request, and use this to emit the result.
 Since the only observable associated with this *observable subscription function* is the originator of the request, that's the only one that receives the emitted result.
 3. To tie these things together, we need to pass the identifier all the way through the request/response flow.
 The requesting code generates the identifier, it's attached (as the `id` property) the outbound message, and finally returned on the corresponding inbound message.
 Then we use it as described in step 2 above.

 > The pattern we described in step 3 above is often referred to as using [correlation ids](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) (for example, here's a [tutorial showing how](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) a similar concept can be used for writing native RabbitMQ client apps).